cloudfoundry/go-cf-api/README.md

 	```

 ## Prepare dev database
-To run cloudgontroller we need a proper Cloud Controller database.
+To run go-cf-api we need a proper Cloud Controller database.
 To do this we have a docker-compose file to create the DBs and SQL dumps from an existing Cloud Controller that can be used to build an DB for testing.
 There are `mage` commands for most database operations.